 A Team is deleted in the same way, but this deletes ALL the Team files and messages.
 Note that only Office 365 administration can restore a deleted Team.
 You can contact it through Helpdesk.

-To delete a Team, click the ••• symbol after the Team.
+To delete a Team, click on the ••• symbol after the Team.
 Select Delete the team.

 Modifying the display settings and other settings

-You can adjust the appearance and settings of Teams by clicking on your picture in the top right-hand side corner of the window.
-In the menu, select Settings.
+You can adjust the appearance and settings of Teams by clicking on the ••• symbol next to your picture in the Teams top bar.
+In the menu, select Settings .

-Your saved settings will be stored across all platforms; you only need to modify them once and the appearance will be the same everywhere.
+Your saved settings will be stored across all platforms, so you only need to modify them once and the appearance will be the same everywhere.

-In the settings, you can adjust the theme and the layout.
-In the layout list, we recommend trying the List to see all the chats/Teams in a single list (the default option is Grid).
+In the settings submenu Appearance and accessibility, you can (1) edit the Theme and (2Layout.
+In the Layout list, we recommend trying the List view to see all the chats / Teams in a single list.
+The default setting is Grid.

 Installing Teams

 For university computers, Teams can be found as an optional installation in the Software Center (Windows) or the Managed Software Center (Mac).
-The software is also available in Cubbli, but users have reported that Teams works better through a browser.
+Teams instructions for Cubbli can be found from Cubbli’s own wiki.

 Install Teams on your home computer at: https://teams.microsoft.com/downloads